How to Redirect URLs on WordPress

 How to Redirect a URL on WordPress with a Plugin

-Plus, they all tend to follow the same process:
+Most follow the same basic process:

 1. Download and install the plugin